danialafjeh/Project-1-Online-Shop-Website/README.md

 # About project
 🛒 Online Store Project — Key Features

+This project is my first project that i did via learning an amazing online course! it helped me a lot and it opened my prepective for my own further projects thanks to Mr Robot, a persian python programmer, teacher and youtuber :  @imrrobot on Youtube

 ‼️ NOTE : This is a portfolio project to showing my abilities and it's not a real deployed project. so all users and database are also exactly available.

 ‼️ NOTE : All information saved in database are  just for examples and completely fake.